Okerew/okerew/README.md

 Note: I analyze the code that it is outputting for any security issues and overall issues.

-- 🔭 I’m currently working on Okrolearn, Okral Code Editor, A native alternative to docker for macos
+- 🔭 I’m currently working on Okrolearn, Okral Code Editor, Osxiec
 - 🌱 I’m currently learning C, C++
 - 👯 I’m looking to collaborate on some machine learning projects
 - 🤔 I’m looking for help with extensions for Okral Code Editor.
-Help with Okrolearn would also be nice.
+Help with Okrolearn and osxiec would also be nice.
 - 😄 Pronouns: az/best (this is a joke, I am male, please don't take it personally if you were offended).

 # Reach me: